iobeam/iobeam-client-python/README.md

 1. Add data values to your `iobeam.DataStore` objects.

 1. When you're ready, send your data to the iobeam backend

-1. Optionally, you can use this library to retrieve your data.

 ## Getting Started